10sr/tbar/README.md

       -r REGEXP, --regexp REGEXP
                             regular expression to extract key and value.
-When this option is given, -s and -f options are ignored -c COMMENT, --comment COMMENT
+When this option is given, -s and -f options are ignored -c COMMENT_START, --comment COMMENT_START
-                            string that leading commnent strings
-      -s SEP, --sep SEP     separator of field
+                            string that leading commnent strings, defaults to "#" -s SEP, --sep SEP     separator of field
-      -f FIELD, --field FIELD
+      -f NUM,NUM, --field NUM,NUM
-                            number of field to use.
-FIELD must be in the form like "NUM,NUM", where the first one is key and the second is value
+                            numbers of field to use as key and value, default to 1,2
       -m MAX, --max MAX     value for max
       -l LENGTH, --length LENGTH
-                            length of bars, default to 50
+                            length of bars, defaults to 50
       -v, --vertical        print bars vertically